SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-07-certainty-as-cognitive-injury.md

 obvious _which_ community, but the signs should be there.

-On occasion, I hear people say things like, "I know beyond a shadow of a doubt that&hellip;" And it almost doesn't matter how they end that sentence, because I can't hear them over the screaming inside my head.
+On occasion, I hear people say things like, "I know beyond a shadow of a doubt that&hellip;" &hellip;and it almost doesn't matter how they end that sentence, because I can't hear it over the screaming inside my head.
 I don't know _any_ religious propositions "beyond a shadow of a doubt".
 I _hope_ some things are true, and find it _useful_ to behave as though they were for the effects that has on me.